lanl/LaGriT/docs/pages/tutorial/lagrit_introduction/index.md

 - Mesh = Grid = elements defining geometric shapes allowing numerical computations for simulations
 - Node = Vertex = point = mesh object nodes that can be used to connect into elements.
 - Element = cell = nodes are connected into element types such as line, triangle, or tetrahedral (see page)
-- structured mesh = a mesh whose connectivity (topology) can be defined implicitly and cell neighbors are predictable.
+- Structured mesh = a mesh whose connectivity (topology) can be defined implicitly and cell neighbors are predictable.
 Generally, a quadrilateral mesh in 2D and hexahedral mesh in 3D.
-- unstructured mesh = a mesh that requires explicit connectivity information to describe cell topology.
+- Unstructured mesh = a mesh that requires explicit connectivity information to describe cell topology.
 Generally used to represent complex shapes.
 - Delaunay Triangulation = a Delaunay mesh (triangles in 2D, tetrahedra in 3D) has cells such that the circumcircle(2D)/circumsphere(3D) contains no vertices other than the cell vertices.
 A Delaunay triangulation maximizes the minimum interior angle.
 - Voronoi Tessellation = the dual of a Deelaunay triangulation, meaning that the vertices of one correspond to the cells of the other, and the edges of one correspond to the edges of the other.
 Defined as V(pi) = {x | d(x, pi) ≤ d(x, pj) for all pj ∈ S, j ≠ i}
     - The Voronoi cell V(pi) contains all points x that are "closest" to the site pi.